MajorZiploc/tooling_notes/art/inkscape/notes.md

   Union - for joining 2 or more paths into 1 and keep the look the same Difference - remove 1 shape from another Intersection - only keep the Intersection of 2 shapes

-NOTE:
-  if stroke or fill color doesnt show. check opacity

-Selector Tool (s) (like normal mode in vim) many commands expect you to be in this mode

 Node Tool (n)
 NOTE: select or deselect nodes outward from currently selected nodes